RemiCrapart/Spendesk/README.md

 # How to install

 The app is running with openjdk15 and have embedded mongodb so you just need to install openJdk to make it run.
+Clone the project or take a zip and put it somewhere, on the root folder you have the jar WalletCards-0.0.1-SNAPSHOT.jar to launch

 ### Install java